IBMDeveloperUK/Classification-Models-using-Python-and-Scikit-Learn/README.md

 # Classification-Models-using-Python-and-Scikit-Learn

-In this tutorial, we describe the basics of solving a classification-based machine learning problem, and do a comparative study of some of the popular algorithms.
+In this tutorial, we describe the basics of solving a classification-based machine learning problem, and do a comparative study of two popular algorithms.

 ## Getting Started with Jupyter Notebooks